AlamarW/Vencry/README.md

-# Vencry
+# Vencrys
-Fine-grained CSV/TSV file encryption
+Pronounced (Ven-Chris) is a fine-grained CSV/TSV file encryption using ECDSA encryption.